Dominique-Da-Silva/COS326/COS326_PRACTICAL_10/Task1Queries.md

 ### 4. To import data from actors.csv, use the following Cypher query
 ```
-LOAD CSV WITH HEADERS FROM 'file:///actors.csv' AS row
+LOADR CSV WITH HEADERS FOM 'file:///actors.csv' AS row
 CREATE (:Actor {id: row.id, name: row.name});
 ```